Farrelly brothers

 Peter Farrelly and Bobby Farrelly, collectively referred to as the Farrelly brothers, are American screenwriters and directors.
 They have made eleven films together, largely comedies, including Dumb and Dumber, Shallow Hal and There's Something About Mary.

-Peter Farrelly directed the 2018 film Green Book which won the Oscar for Best Picture in 2019.
+Peter Farrelly directed the 2018 film Green Book which won the Academy Award for Best Picture at the 91st Academy Awards, held in 2019.

 Early life

 The brothers were raised in Cumberland, Rhode Island, and are of Irish descent.
 Following college, they pursued careers as television writers, notably for Seinfeld.

 Themes

 Each of the brothers' first four films (Dumb and Dumber, Kingpin, There's Something About Mary, and Me, Myself & Irene) has a plot centering on a road trip.
 These trips all originate in Rhode Island, except for Kingpin, which begins in Pennsylvania.
 Their films make frequent use of slapstick and toilet humor and are often populated with blunt, profane working-class characters in small roles.
 Many of their films contain flashback scenes that show how a character was affected by a traumatic event.
 The brothers are also noted for their soundtracks, which typically feature distinctive selections of classic and contemporary power pop and folk rock songs.

 Sports are a common feature of their films, and they have often cast sports stars (particularly from New England teams) for bit parts and cameo appearances, including Cam Neely, Johnny Damon, Roger Clemens, Brett Favre, Anna Kournikova, and Tom Brady.

 The brothers have been praised and critiqued for the way they use the subject of disability in their films.
 Peter Farrelly has commented:

-"The problem is not that we look down on these people, but rather that we look up at them and feel that they are better than us...we revere them."
+"The problem is not that we look down on these people, but rather that we look up at them and feel that they are better than us... we revere them."